-10. Article I, Section 6 (Voting) of the By-Laws to provide for the use of remote communication or in absentia in the conduct of regular and special stockholders' meetings and on the manner of voting in accordance with the Revised Corporation Code.
-The proposed amendment is as follows:

-"SECTION 6.
-Voting. - At every stockholders' meeting, every stockholder entitled to vote shall be entitled to one vote for each share of stock registered in his name in the books of the Corporation; provided, however, that in the case of the election of directors, every stockholder entitled to vote shall be entitled to cast his vote, at his option, in accordance with the provisions of the Revised Corporation Code.
+- 9. Article I, Section 6 (Voting) of the By-Laws to provide for the use of remote communication or in absentia in the conduct of regular and special stockholders' meetings and on the manner of voting and to align the requirements for proxies in accordance with the Revised Corporation Code.
+The proposed amendment is as follows: - "SECTION 6.
+Voting.
+At every stockholders' meeting, every stockholder entitled to vote shall be entitled to one vote for each share of stock registered in his name in the books of the Corporation; provided, however, that in the case of the election of directors, every stockholder entitled to vote shall be entitled to cast his vote, at his option, in accordance with the provisions of the Revised Corporation Code.
 Every stockholder entitled to vote may vote personally, by remote communication or in absentia, or by proxy.
 Proxies shall be in writing, signed and filed, by the stockholder and received by the Corporate Secretary within a reasonable time before the schedule meeting.
 The instrument authorizing a proxy to act shall be exhibited to the secretary of the Corporation, and shall be lodged with the said secretary if so required.
-The proxy instrument shall have the same legal effect or validity, regardless of whether it is accomplished, transmitted, recorded, processed, or stored as a physical or electronic document. xxx"

-11. Article II, Section 1 (Board of Directors) of the By-Laws to include the requirement that at least twenty percent (20%) of the Board of Directors must be composed of independent directors.
-The proposed amendment is a follows:

-"SECTION 1.
-Board of Directors. - Unless otherwise provided in the Corporation Code, the corporate powers of the company are exercised, its business conducted and its properties controlled and held, by a Board of Directors consisting of five members, all of whom must be Filipino citizens, elected from among the stockholders of the company. at least one (1) shall be an independent director, provided that if the number of directors shall be increased, the number of independent directors shall likewise be increased to at least two (2) independent directors or to a number equivalent to at least twenty percent (20%) of its board size, whichever is lesser.
-Said members so elected to hold their office for one year and until their successors are elected annually by the stockholders during their annual meeting or adjournment thereof, or at any special meeting called for the purpose.
+The proxy instrument shall have the same legal effect or validity, regardless of whether it is accomplished, transmitted, recorded, processed, or stored as a physical or electronic document. xxx" - 10.
+Article II, Section 1 (Board of Directors) of the By-Laws to include the requirement that at least twenty percent (20%) of the Board of Directors must be composed of independent directors.
+The proposed amendment is as follows: - "SECTION 1.
+Board of Directors.
+Unless otherwise provided in the law, the corporate powers of the Corporation are exercised, its business conducted and its properties controlled and held, by a board of directors consisting of five members elected from among the stockholders of the Corporation, said members so elected to hold their office for one year and until their successors are elected annually by the stockholders during their annual meeting or adjournment thereof, or at any special meeting called for the purpose.
 The Board of Directors shall be composed of at least two (2) Independent Directors or such number as to constitute at least one-third (1/3) of the members of the Board, whichever is higher.